slatedocs/slate/source/includes/administration/_metrics.md

 ## Metrics

-The metrics API can be queried to obtain metrics data rthat is pushed by the service to CloudMC metric data store.
+The metrics API can be queried to obtain metrics data that is pushed by the service to CloudMC metric data store.

 ### Retrieve Metrics for a Specified Interval